pgroonga/pgroonga.github.io/install/ubuntu.md

 ---
-title: Install to Ubuntu
+title: install on Ubuntu
 layout: en
 ---

-# Install to Ubuntu
+# install on Ubuntu

-This document describes how to install PGroonga to Ubuntu.
+This document describes how to install PGroonga on Ubuntu.

 ## Supported versions